jdheyburn/jdheyburn.co.uk/content/blog/automate-instance-hygiene-with-aws-ssm-3/index.md

 ## tl;dr

 - With the introduction of load balancers to front your services, you can control which instances should be receiving traffic
-- This enables you to proactively remove instances from rotation so that you can perform maintenance on the backends
+- This enables you to proactively remove instances from rotation so that you can perform maintenance on the backends to minimalise user disruption
 - SSM automation documents can enable us to execute pre-maintenance steps such as removing an instance from a load balancer, as well as adding them back after
-  - See [here](https://github.com/jdheyburn/terraform-examples/blob/main/aws-ssm-automation-3/documents/graceful_patch_instance.yml) for an example document
+  - See the [document](https://github.com/jdheyburn/terraform-examples/blob/main/aws-ssm-automation-3/documents/graceful_patch_instance.yml) produced in this post highlighting this, and where I [explain](#graceful-load-balancer-document) how it works, and [how to deploy](#terraform-additions-and-updates) it using Terraform

 ## Prerequisites

-If you're just joining in from this post then I recommend reading through the previous posts to gain of understanding of how we got here.
+If you're just joining in from this post then I recommend reading through the previous posts to gain of understanding of how we got here; or if you know what you're looking for the tl;dr provides a good summary.

 As always, the code for this post can be found on [GitHub](https://github.com/jdheyburn/terraform-examples/tree/main/aws-ssm-automation-3).
-If you've been following along in the series, the repository removes some resources which are no longer necessary - therefore your `terraform plan` may show removals.

 A basic understanding and knowledge of [Application Load Balancers](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html) (ALB), and its components (e.g. [target groups](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-target-groups.html)) is required.